volfyd/leif-huhn-resume/leifhuhn.md

    Wish -- REMOTE San Francisco, CA

- * Troubleshot multi-threaded legacy applications running multiple pods on Kubernetes.
+ * Diagnosed poor performance of multi-threaded applications running on Kubernetes.

  * Participated in on-call rotation for wish.com.
 Prepared post-mortems for outages.
 Tracked action items to improve stability and resiliency.

  * Created a self-service system to maintain PagerDuty services leveraging Git and Terraform.

- * Had fun teaching and getting to know junior coworkers.
+ * Mentored junior coworkers.

  * Helped others transition to remote work.
-Contributed to the team environment of camaraderie.

  * Conducted many interviews for roles throughout the engineering org.

  * Tech lead during onboarding process of dozens of contractors working on wish.com monolith.
-   Troubleshot blockers related to security restrictions and other issues with development environment.
+   Identified blockers related to security restrictions and other issues with development environment.

  * Maintained the Docker containers running our largest services.